GTaf/llm.rs/Readme.md

 # TODO
 - [x] Use tiktoken encoder to tranform sentence to tokens list
-- [ ] Need to find token -> embedding mapping in GPT-2
+- [x] Need to find token -> embedding mapping in GPT-2
+  - [x] Find how to get the weigts from u8 to f32, then create emebddings
 - [x] Find position embedding formula and add matrices together
 - [ ] Find how the layer norm works, it's the first layer
 - [ ] Create a linear layer pass